 How many of us who have children in our lives remember people telling us, “Enjoy them while you can because they grow up so quickly”?
 We know what happens to children as they outgrow clothing, games, and hobbies.
-What about the picture books first read to them and then read by them as they grew?
+What about the picture books first read to them and then read by them as they grow?
 Some we box and save for grandchildren, others we donate to library sales, and still others, I’d suggest we save for ourselves.
+And why, you might ask?
+Well, just because.

 Candlewick Press recently sent me for review, Just Because, written by Mac Barnett and illustrated by Isabelle Arsenault.
 I will take it with me to Oakland for a family Thanksgiving, where I can read it to my youngest grandkids, but Just Because will return with me to Reno.
 If they love it as much as I do, I will buy them their own copy.